grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   [wal_segment_size_bytes: <int> | default = 134217728]

   # (advanced) Maximum number of CPUs that can simultaneously processes WAL
   # replay.
-0 means disabled.
-If set to a positive value it overrides the
+If it is set to 0, then each TSDB is replayed with a concurrency
+  # equal to the number of CPU cores available on the machine.
+If set to a
-  # deprecated blocks-storage.tsdb.max-tsdb-opening-concurrency-on-startup
+  # positive value it overrides the deprecated
-  # option
+  # blocks-storage.tsdb.max-tsdb-opening-concurrency-on-startup option
   # CLI flag: -blocks-storage.tsdb.wal-replay-concurrency
   [wal_replay_concurrency: <int> | default = 0]